54JIN/receipt-processor-challenge/README.md

 ---
 ## Setting up the environment

-1. Download & install Node.js (Choose the correct environment macOS, Windows, Linux, etc. ) - Installing Node.js should automatiacally provide NPM as its included in the download.
+1. Download & install Node.js (Choose the correct environment macOS, Windows, Linux, etc. ) - Installing Node.js should automatically provide NPM as it's included in the download.
     * https://nodejs.org/en/
         - Verify node is installed by executing the line:
             * node -v